Working in OmniPlan: A Tutorial

-In the US, Thanksgiving always falls on the fourth Thursday of November, and the following Friday is often recognized as part of that holiday as a day off, too.
-However, you can also predict that this week will be crunch mode for the team.
-Create a block of time that covers the Thursday and Friday of Thanksgiving, and then replace that lost time with overtime hours earlier in the week.
+We know we want to take Thanksgiving and the following Friday off, but we can also predict that this week will be crunch mode for the team.
+We create a block of time that covers the 26th and 27th, and then replace that lost time with overtime hours earlier in the week.

 When making changes to the schedule for the whole project, be sure not to have any resources selected in the sidebar.
 Editing the calendar with a resource selected will change the schedule for that specific resource rather than the project as a whole (see Step 12: Setting Individual Schedule Exceptions for more on how to do this).

-Now you can begin to sort out how long each task will take.
+Now we can begin to scope out how long each task will take.